Our Locations & Directions

 We cannot guarantee a job on completion of our courses.
 However we do strongly support our students with their career by providing interview skills and CV help.
 We have a 70% post graduate employment rate.

-What percentage of students that find work after course completion?
+What percentage of students find work after course completion?

 We have an exceptional reputation for post-graduate employment with over 70% of our graduates having gained employment or advanced further their careers within 6 months of graduating from Innopharma Education run courses.